 In order to comply with strict Payment Card Industry Data Security Standards (PCI DSS), Perfect Stays do not store guests’ card details.
 For this reason, Refundable Security Deposits must be taken as cleared funds.

-If you pay your Security Deposit by BACs the funds are held in our Client Account, this does not earn interest.
+If you pay your Security Deposit by BACs, the funds are held in our Client Account and this does not earn interest.
 You would need to provide us with your bank details in order to refund your Security Deposit after your stay.